Christian Spirituality & Mysticism Quotations

 publication after the Bible itself.

-You can access sets of quotations and quotes about spirituality that seem to recognise a pronounced emphasis on such
+Sets of quotations and quotes that seem to recognise a pronounced emphasis on such

-aspects of spiritual truth as a Disdain for Materialism, a Distrust of the Intellect, a Preference for
+aspects of Spirituality and Mysticism as a Disdain for Materialism, a Distrust of the Intellect, a Preference for

-Divine Inspiration, Charity, Purity of Heart, Humility and Meekness from each of several major World Religions
+Divine Inspiration, Charity, Purity of Heart, Humility and Meekness from each of these major World Religions

 Please be prepared for some "soul-force" that might be held to reside within many of these quotations!!!